Finding Their Voice: Leveraging Social Media to Promote Civic Engagement in Afghanistan

-Stephanie Cálves, an associate in the Democracy and Governance sector with Tetra Tech International Development Services, discusses the use of social media to increase citizen engagement and participation in governance in Afghanistan.
+This blog was originally written by Stephanie Cálves, a former associate in the Democracy and Governance sector with Tetra Tech International Development Services, and was updated by the USAID ISLA team in March 2021.
+The piece discusses the use of social media to increase citizen engagement and participation in governance in Afghanistan.
 Across all of its international development projects, Tetra Tech works to ensure that projects are implementing technology that is fit-for-purpose, demand-driven, and builds local capacity.
 All opinions expressed in this post are the author’s own.

-Working with the U.S. Agency for International Development (USAID), Tetra Tech is implementing the Initiative to Strengthen Local Administrations (ISLA) project, which aims to increase citizen engagement and strengthen provincial governance in the areas of financial and development planning and public administration.
+Working with the U.S. Agency for International Development (USAID), Tetra Tech implemented the Initiative to Strengthen Local Administrations (ISLA) project, which aimed to increase citizen engagement and strengthen provincial governance in the areas of financial and development planning and public administration.

 In Afghanistan, where even travel for daily tasks can be difficult, connecting citizens to public officials can be challenging.
-Security, cultural, and geographic barriers can make simple acts of democracy—like attending a city council meeting or a town hall—extraordinarily difficult.
+Security issues, geographic challenges, and cultural barriers can make simple acts of democracy—like attending a city council meeting or a town hall—extraordinarily difficult.

-To date, the USAID ISLA Project has supported Provincial Governors in 16 Afghan provinces to hold a total of 30 town hall meetings, reaching more than 3,400 people.
-This is a small step towards reaching broader swaths of the public, especially women, youth, ethnic minorities, and other marginalized groups who face social and cultural barriers to engaging with public officials.
+The USAID ISLA Project supported Provincial Governors in 16 Afghan provinces to use Facebook Live as a platform to reach a wider community—especially women and youth.
+Over the course of the project, Provincial Governors held more than 330 town hall meetings and Women and Youth fora, reaching more than 13,000 people.
+This was a small step towards reaching broader swaths of the public, especially women, youth, ethnic minorities, and other marginalized groups who face social and cultural barriers to engaging with public officials.

-To help address these barriers, the ISLA project arranged a Facebook Live Youth Forum in Laghman Province in May 2017 that allowed Afghan youth to put their social media skills to use advocating for issues important to them.
-With Tetra Tech’s support, more than 2,000 Facebook users viewed the live video stream of the event and participated in the conversation through a live chat with Laghman Provincial Governor Abdul Jabar Naeemi.
-Youth from Laghman and other provinces asked questions related to education, the economy, and overall development.
+The ISLA project built the capacity of local authorities to arrange the Facebook Live Women and Youth Fora across participating project provinces to help address these barriers, and enabling Afghan women and youth to put their social media skills to use by advocating for issues important to them.
+With Tetra Tech’s support, as of project close in March 2021, more than four million Facebook users had viewed the live video stream of the events and had engaged in conversation through live chat with local authorities.
+These conversations allowed citizens’ voices to be heard.
+During one forum in Laghman in May 2017, local youth from Laghman and other provinces asked questions related to education, the economy, and overall development.
 The forum was extended from one to two hours due to the number of participants and their enthusiasm, and the forum reached more than 11,000 individuals in total through the live stream and recording of the event.

-Through the ISLA project, Tetra Tech is helping the people of Afghanistan actively engage with their representatives and influence decisions about public service delivery.
-With Tetra Tech’s use of social media technologies like Facebook Live, underrepresented populations are able to interact with their elected leaders and share their concerns like never before.
+Through the ISLA project, Tetra Tech supported the people of Afghanistan to actively engage with their representatives and influence decisions about public service delivery.
+With Tetra Tech’s use of social media technologies like Facebook Live, underrepresented populations were able to interact with their elected leaders and share their concerns like never before.